-A solo gamedev has a bunch of different things to do, and the question of which software to use for all of these things comes up a lot!
+A gamedev has a bunch of different things to do, and the question of which software to use comes up a lot!
 So I thought I’d compile this little list of recommendations/reviews.

 Most of the tools listed here are FOSS.
 Why?
 Because I love software and being allowed to fix/extend/review the sources, hate reading licenses, and want to support the amazing communities of people that create and maintain these tools!
 Not having to spend money is a big plus for a beginning game studio, too…

 The list will be updated whenever something new comes up 🙂

 Yeah, that one is pretty obvious.
 I’m running an Ubuntu Studio because it comes with the usual suspects for creating art, sound, and software pre-installed.
 It works remarkably well out of the box, even with my convertible laptop’s touchscreen.
 Its drawing surface just worked (some configuration required for the touchpad though, but that is personal taste) and it even handles a second drawing tablet with no trouble at all!

 This beautiful engine is very lightweight, has good support for UI creation, can export to lots of platforms… and it’s written in a language that I like too!
 The build system is amazing and easy to use even for someone not familiar with the code base.
 Don’t be intimidated by the idea of compiling the engine yourself, it’s very doable!

 I found it easy to get to work with Godot, and there’s a ton of well-written (!!!) documentation out there if you get stuck.
 They’re constantly improving and listening to their growing community.